The pilot of missing Malaysia Airlines Flight 370 reappeared in Taiwan two years after the plane disappeared.

-On 10 February 2016, the web site Link Beef published an article reporting that Ahmad Shah, the pilot of Malaysia Airlines Flight 370 (which disappeared without a trace on 8 March 2014), was found alive in Taipei, Taiwan, in February 2016:
+On 10 February 2016, the web site World News Daily Report published an article reporting that Ahmad Shah, the pilot of Malaysia Airlines Flight 370 (which disappeared without a trace on 8 March 2014), had been found alive in a Taipei, Taiwan, hospital:

 The 53-year-old pilot was transported to the Taipei Adventist Hospital by a couple of villagers from a nearby town.
 They claimed to have found the man while he was lying unconscious on the banks of the Tangshui River.

 He finally woke up almost 16 hours after arriving at the hospital, but couldn’t remember his name or how he arrived in Taipei.
 He was quickly identified by his fingerprints, which instantly attracted global attention from the media and from various Asian governments.